elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

     - goal of money supply growth is to reduce interest rates to spur investments
     - money supply has no effects on full-employment in the long-term, short-term is up for debate since it does cause inflation
     - if the money supply grows, market participants end up realizing their dollars are worth less in a real sense and will increase prices
+    - currently most central banks focus on annual inflation, but if they focused on stable price levels, then it would make it easier to properly invest today's money.
+Inflation targeting results in $1 being equal to a range of values in 20 years rather than a single value, which would be the case if price level targeting was used instead.
   - inducement by federal
     - crowding out: interest rates go up (lower private investments) because federal government spending too much
   - costs of inflation